aymericbeaumet/dotfiles/README.md

 ### What's happening here?

 Are you a unconditional of _git_, _vim_, _tmux_ or _zsh_?
 I am one!
-Here you can find my configuration files for these programs.
+Here you can find my configuration files for these programs (and many others).

-Feel free to pick some lines here and there!
-In a flash of madness you can also try them, that's safe for your actual configuration files as they are automatically backed up :)
+These repository is first of all for my personal use.
+I use it to share my dotfiles over all my machines.
+But feel free to pick some code snippets here and there!

 ## Overview